sunfmin/mcp-apple-notes/README.md

 ## Getting Started

 1. Restart Claude desktop app or Cursor.
 You should see a connection status indicator.
-2. Start by indexing your notes.
-Ask Claude to index your notes by saying something like: "Index my notes" or "Index my Apple Notes".
+2. Start using your notes!
+You can:
+   - List all your notes (from all folders)
+   - Search through your notes (across all folders)
+   - View note contents
+   - Create new notes (will be placed in the "MCP Notes" folder)

 ## Troubleshooting